micro/micro/docs/blog/_posts/2020-11-05-micro-v3-aka-m3o.md

 clients to leverage the same development as the backend.
 We've seen grpc-web slowly gain adoption internally at various companies and think this might extend to the public domain fairly rapidly as well.

+See the [micro/client/sdk](https://github.com/micro/micro/tree/master/client/sdk) directory for the generated clients.
+These will be pubished to their respective package managers in the near future.

 ## Building API First Services

 Micro was built to make microservices development much easier and to increase developer productivity on the backend, beyond